fanzhidongyzby/TableFormat/README.md

 * `OverFlowSeparator string = " "       //What to join overflow columns`
 * `CenterFilling byte = " "             //What to be filled into field in order to centralize`
-* `IgnoreEmptyHeader bool = true		//Whether ignore empty header when all header fields are placeholder`
+* `IgnoreEmptyHeader bool = true		//Whether ignore empty header when all header fields are placeholder` User `defer table.Reset()` to confirm all the options set to default after your last configuration.